ethanchewy/PythonBuddy/README.md

 As of October 2020, PythonBuddy.com will no longer be a demo server for this open-source project due to the increasing costs of hosting it for 80,000+ people monthly.
 Instead, this URL will redirect back to this GitHub repo.

 ### How can I support PythonBuddy?
-If you enojyed using this open-source project, please consider donating whatever you can to these organizations that address problems I'm passionate about:
+If you enjoyed using this open-source project, please consider donating whatever you can to these organizations that address problems I'm passionate about:
 - https://www.nami.org/Home
 - https://www.cradlestocrayons.org/
 - https://codenation.org/